htrgouvea/research/_posts/publications/2020-06-23-Scraping-personal-data-exposure-in-the-web.md

 ---
 layout: content
 title: 'A little case about scraping personal data exposure in the web'
 description: 'Between the use and some tests that I always end up running on the applications I have installed on my Smartphone, I ended up bumping into a very interesting feature of Nubank, which allows the user to create a "billing link" and send that link to one or more people to charge.
-I found the functionality very useful, but when I saw up close how it worked, I was a little uncomfortable in view of the number of scenarios that that implementation could be exposed ...
+I found the functionality very useful, but when I saw up close how it worked, I was a little uncomfortable in view of the number of scenarios that that implementation could be exposed...
 With this intrinsic dissatisfaction, I decided to generate some proof of concepts and share them with the company so that they could re-evaluate the design of the functionality and it turned out that in this quick and simple demonstration I was able to map some personal data (CPF, Full Name, Account Number and Agency) of more than 100 customers.'
 og_image: https://heitorgouvea.me/images/publications/research/nubank/google-dorks.png
 ---

 ### Summary

 Between the use and some tests that I always end up running on the applications I have installed on my Smartphone, I ended up bumping into a very interesting feature of Nubank, which allows the user to create a "billing link" and send that link to one or more people to charge.
-I found the functionality very useful, but when I saw up close how it worked, I was a little uncomfortable in view of the number of scenarios that that implementation could be exposed ...
+I found the functionality very useful, but when I saw up close how it worked, I was a little uncomfortable in view of the number of scenarios that that implementation could be exposed...
 With this intrinsic dissatisfaction, I decided to generate some proof of concepts and share them with the company so that they could re-evaluate the design of the functionality and it turned out that in this quick and simple demonstration I was able to map some personal data (CPF, Full Name, Account Number and Agency) of more than 100 customers.

 ---